Advance Appliance Ltd

 Here’s how to do it:

-If you feel resistance, that part of the seal is in good shape.
-But if the bill slides out with almost no effort, you’ve found a weak spot where warm air is getting in.
-Repeat this test on all four sides of the door—top, bottom, and both sides—to map out any problem areas.
+If you sense resistance, then that area of the seal is in good condition.
+However, if the bill slides out with no effort, you’ve discovered a weak point where warm air can enter.
+Repeat the test on all four sides of the door—top, bottom, and both sides—to identify any issue areas.

 How to Clean and Maintain Your Gasket

-Sometimes, a failing seal is just a dirty one.
-Spills, crumbs, and grime can build up on the gasket, making it stiff and preventing a tight seal.
-Before considering a replacement, give it a good cleaning.
+Sometimes a failing seal is simply a dirty one.
+Spills, crumbs, and filth can accumulate on the gasket, making it rigid and preventing a tight seal.
+Before selecting a replacement, give it a thorough cleaning.

-All you need is a soft cloth and a mix of warm water and mild dish soap.
-Gently scrub the entire surface of the gasket, paying extra attention to the accordion-like folds where grime collects.
-A soft-bristled toothbrush can help with stubborn spots.
-Once clean, wipe it dry with another cloth.
-A clean, pliable seal often restores proper function.
+All you need is a soft towel and a solution of warm water and mild dish soap.
+Gently scrub the whole surface of the gasket, paying special attention to the accordion-like folds where filth accumulates.
+A soft-bristled toothbrush might help with persistent stains.
+Once clean, dry it with another cloth.
+A clean, pliable seal frequently restores proper function.

 If you’re having similar issues with your freezer, the same principles apply.
 We have another guide for when your freezer door is not sealing properly that you might find helpful.

-A poor seal doesn't just waste food; it wastes energy.
+A poor seal doesn’t just waste food; it wastes energy.
 If cleaning doesn’t solve the problem and you see obvious cracks, tears, or hardened spots on the gasket, it’s time to replace it.
-This repair pays for itself by saving your groceries and lowering your power bill, similar to how weatherstripping to save doors from energy loss works for your home.
+This repair pays for itself by saving your groceries and lowering your power bill.
 For a refrigerator, a professional replacement is the best way to guarantee a perfect fit and a lasting fix.

 Diagnosing a Faulty Thermistor, Damper, or Control Board

-So, you've checked the temperature dials, ensured the vents are clear, and performed the dollar-bill test on your door seal, but you're still finding frozen food.
+Even after checking the temperature indicators, making sure the vents are clear, and testing your door seal with a dollar bill, you’re still discovering frozen food.

 The Thermistor: The Fridge’s Thermometer